sagemath/trac_to_gh/Issue 536.md

 # Issue 536: off by one in NZL::vec_ZZ::SetLength(long) (from modular/dirichlet.py)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/536

 Original creator: mabshoff